Therapeutic Boarding Schools in Council Bluffs, Iowa

 Another prominent gauge of growth is an attitude of service and giving to others.
 Kansas City Girls Academy whole-heartedly promotes community participation and giving through serving.
 KCGA teens serve one another, serve the community and learn to serve the world.
 Service occurs on campus; through field trips to shelters, churches, and parks; and in missions opportunities such as building homes for the disadvantaged in 3rd world countries.
 Fostering maturity and growth in entitled teens means instructing them how to serve others, and we endeavor to lead in this by our own example.
 Their volunteer work is completely charitable and unpaid.

 So, please consider a KCGA.
 Though it may be further away than therapeutic boarding schools in Council Bluffs, Iowa, it is worth it.

 Maybe you could think about looking beyond Council Bluffs, Iowa, to see how KCGA’s one-of-a-kind program can lead to restoration in your family.
-To find out more, we invite you to investigate the Kansas City Girls Academy therapeutic boarding school program.
+To find out more, we invite you to investigate our therapeutic boarding school program for girls.

-If Kansas City Girls Academy is not the right fit for your teen, we’ll put you in touch with other boarding schools near Council Bluffs, Iowa.
+If KCGA is not the right fit for your teen, we’ll put you in touch with other boarding schools near Council Bluffs, Iowa.
 We’re here to help you either way.
 Please call or inquire online.